ska-telescope/skampi/docs/src/testing.rst

 .. todo::

-    how about using environment variables as a mechanim to send values to the tests?
+    how about using environment variables as a mechanism to send values to the tests?

     Not clear to me (GB) how a user will have 'full control'. would a user be able to run `pytest` commands with its own set of options and arguments?